LinkedInLearning/machine-learning-in-mobile-applications-2714285/README.md

 # Machine Learning in Mobile Applications
 This is the repository for the LinkedIn Learning course Machine Learning in Mobile Applications.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+An excellent understanding of software development does not always transfer to a full understanding of what machine learning is or how it works.
+Machine learning can be used in a wide variety of scenarios within mobile development.
+In this course, development practice lead Kevin Ford examines these scenarios and how developers can implement machine learning into their mobile applications.
+After a useful primer on machine learning that’s specific to mobile development, dive into server models like Watson and Azure, as well as client models like Core ML and ML Kit.
+Plus, build your understanding of the offerings that are currently available.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.